 Librarian Beverly Tetterton of Wilmington has advised that Giles and Stokes are local surnames, and provided the 1879 Doncaster reference (that English town being the North Carolina port’s twin city).

-The Wilmingtons may have remained in Britain for four years, possibly recruiting new members direct from the US or from within Britain.
+The Wilmingtons may have remained in Britain for six years, possibly recruiting new members direct from the US or from within Britain.
 That the Fisks tried to recruit one of them shows they could sing, but the Fisks were so much better at publicity and in gaining the support of well-heeled people that the Wilmingtons have been all but ignored.
 No image of the Wilmingtons in Britain is known (unlike the Fisks).

 Like the Fisks, their presentations of the music of African Americans added a new and respected element to the concert and recital music world of Britain, one which continued into the 1950s.